 Port Chester Village Center is a densely urban neighborhood (based on population density) located in Port Chester, New York.

 Real estate in the Village Center of Port Chester, NY is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Village Center neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 2000 and the present.
+A number of residences were also built between 1940 and 1969.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-Finally, more people in Port Chester Village Center choose to walk to work each day (10.7%) than almost any neighborhood in America.
+More people in Port Chester Village Center choose to walk to work each day (14.7%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.

 Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
 What many people don't realize is that most of America's premier vacation locations are also very walkable.
 The Port Chester Village Center neighborhood is among the top 5% of American neighborhoods in terms of walkability.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Port Chester Village Center neighborhood have a highly unusual car ownership.
-19.4% of the households in this neighborhood don't own a car at all.
+American households most often have a car, and regularly they have two or three.
+But households in the Port Chester Village Center neighborhood buck this trend.
+19.5% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.0% of U.S. neighborhoods.

 Port Chester Village Center is also pretty special linguistically.
 Significantly, 3.1% of its residents five years old and above primarily speak Portuguese at home.
 While this may seem like a small percentage, it is higher than 98.6% of the neighborhoods in America.